rsalsamendi/salsablog/index.md

 Gotta merge some time.
 Why should colleagues block on your not quite ready code?
 Merging conflicts always sucks and is always a problem.

 #### Con 3.
 FTFY
 Here again, the Makefiles can save you.
-Inspired by the V=1 flag, which enables verbose prints of the compiler command line, we have an I=0 flag.
+Inspired by the V=1 flag from the Linux Makefiles, which enables verbose prints of the compiler command line, we have an I=0 flag.
 The function of I=0 is to disable -Werror.
 Why do that, you say?
 So that when you absentmindedly add an extra unused variable when you're dorking around locally you still get a build.
 So you make I=0 until just before pushing your branch to open the pull request.
 No frustrating nuisance warning errors.

 Consider the following:
 ```